Registration and Marketing

 We recommend that either a family member or friend have a copy of your daily itinerary and your passport in case of a State-side emergency.
 We also will have an emergency number in the unlikely event we need to contact some at home.

-You will be working with our team here at True Nature, including working directly with Joshua Canter, the founder/director of TNE.
-We want to support you fully in this effort and are available through email, phone, texting and skype.
+You will be working with our team here at True Nature, including working directly with Joshua Canter, the Founder/Director of True Nature Travels.
+We want to support you fully in this effort and are available through email, phone, texting, and Skype.
 We try to answer emails multiple times daily and do take weekends off.
-During your retreat, Joshua is available through text to help your in-retreat efforts in anyway he can.
+During your retreat, Joshua is available through text to help your in-retreat efforts in any way he can.

-This is not typically an issue in Costa Rica.
+We work with centers with the ability to meet most dietary needs.
+We collect these from your participants in advance and provide them to the center before your arrival.
 For people with sensitivities, we suggest they bring GSE (Grapefruit Seed Extract) drops or pills to help with any digestive problems that may come up.

-Yes, we use our 10 years of experience in the industry, to work together to create a program that will be profound and appropriate to the environment you will be in.
-We help you whether it is your first retreat or tenth retreat.
+Yes, we work together to create a program that will be profound and appropriate to the environment you will be in.
 This can include visioning your retreat theme and building an itinerary that supports your focus.
-In addition we will work with you on your weekly schedule including class times, meal times, free time, etc.
+In addition, we will work with you on your weekly schedule including class times, meal times, free time, etc.

 Yes, you can.
 We will guide you to what has worked on past retreats and then you can decide what feels right for your group.
 Most often excursions are planned on-site as different people have different interests and there are so many options.
 Sometimes choosing one group activity and let the rest of the week unfold is a good way to go.

-Yes, there are local guides who have expertise for everything that TNE offers.
-They are English speaking and safety oriented.
+For most of the activities offered, a guide will be included.
+This will vary location to location.
+They are typically English speaking and safety-oriented.
 Our guides work hard to make sure everyone is comfortable and having a good time.

-Service is a core foundation to TNE that we are committed to.
-Our founder created an organization called CREER (to believe) that is service oriented non-profit organization.
-Depending which center you choose to visit, we can definitely create a service piece for your program from painting buildings to reading to school children to planting gardens- we will find what is right for your group.
+Service is a core foundation for TNT that we are committed to.
+Our Founder created an organization called CREER (to believe) that is a service-oriented non-profit organization.
+Depending on which center you choose to visit, we can create a service piece for your program from painting buildings to reading to school children to planting gardens - we will find what is right for your group.

 Our centers do accommodate most special dietary restrictions like allergies, vegan and non-gluten diets.
-They serve wholesome, fresh, organic when possible meals that are simple and delicious.
-Costa Rica does have some of the alternative food we enjoy in the States, but generally speaking the diet in Latin America is simple and basic.
-If you are concerned you can bring some alternative snacks to supplement your meals.
+They serve wholesome, fresh, organic (when possible) meals that are simple and delicious.

 Each of our centers does their best to serve organic fruits and vegetables when possible.

-In most of Costa Rica the water is safe, and as always there are some exceptions in certain places.
-We usually drink bottled water in the cities.
-We will be clear when it is safe and unsafe to drink the water.
-At the retreat centers there is unlimited filtered water, so you can fill your water bottles (please bring one with you).
+At most of our locations, the water is safe to drink; however, there are some exceptions in certain places.
+We usually recommend drinking bottled water in the cities.
+At the retreat centers, there is unlimited filtered water, so you can fill your water bottles (please bring one with you).

 This depends on the center.
 All of our centers can accommodate 20 students or more.
 All have multiple occupancy options (singles, doubles and triples +) depending on your registration.
 Once we decide which center we can give you the specific details for that locale.

-Your cell phone will not work here unless you have an international calling plan (check with your provider).
-It is a recommended to bring a calling card to make long distance phone calls.
-Please get international calling information specifically for Costa Rica when buying a card.
-(This includes a special toll- free number to dial while in Costa Rica).
-Calls can be made from the center at a rate per minute.
-Wireless Internet is available.
+Your cell phone data will not work unless you have an international calling plan (check with your provider).
+It is recommended to bring a calling card to make long-distance phone calls or to add international calling from your provider.
+Wireless internet is available at most centers.